-The Murcielago, unlike other recent lesser Lamborghini models, continues to use a much-modified version of Bizzarini’s fabulous all alloy quad cam V12, and is, perhaps, the only remaining spiritual successor to Ferrucio Lamborghini’s original 350GT.
+The Murcielago, unlike other recent, lesser V-10 engined Lamborghini models, continues to use a much-modified version of Bizzarini’s fabulous all alloy quad cam V12, and was, perhaps, the final, true spiritual successor to Ferrucio Lamborghini’s original 350GT.

 Copyright Brett Rogers 2011.
 All Rights Reserved.